 Yet when our desktop softphone sends a status message to a hardware phone, that hardware will interpret data in the same manner that it does from a fellow desk phone.
 Some nuance can be lost in the translation as a result.

 Our tests between the VirtualPBX Desktop Softphone and the Yealink T58A reveal an interesting set of status interpretations.

 The DND status on the softphone works only halfway.
-The T58A lists the softphone user as Available, but when that DND status was active, calls from the T58A to the softphone properly transferred immediately to the softphone user’s voicemail.
+The T58A lists the softphone user as Available.
+When that DND status was active, calls from the T58A to the softphone transferred immediately to the user’s voicemail.